mohan023/mohan023/README.md

           * Exposure in cyber security.
           * Ability to communicate with group of people without any fear.
           * Experience in conducting technical sessions in the organisation.
+          * Good exposure and understandings to many cloud computing platform like Azure and PCF.
+          * DevOps tools and technology- Docker, Github, Jenkins, Powershell, Azure Devops

  ```

 <!---- 👯 I’m looking to collaborate on ...